shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/setting-python-3-desktop.md

 lang: en
 ---

-# Set Python 3 as the default Python version in {% include product %} Desktop
+# Set Python 2 as the default Python version in {% include product %} Desktop

+**Note:** Python 2 is getting removed by November 1st 2022.
+You can find the notification [here](https://community.shotgridsoftware.com/t/important-notice-upcoming-removal-of-python-2-7-and-3-7-interpreter-in-shotgrid-desktop/15166).

 - [Windows](#windows)
 - [MacOS](#macos)